aws-samples/sample-saas-multi-agents-workshop/README.md

 To deploy the solution:

-1. Run the CDK deployment script
+1. Run the AWS Cloud Development Kit (AWS CDK) deployment script
 2. Provision tenants using the tenant provisioning script
 3. Generate mock data for each tenant